crowsonkb/style-transfer-pytorch/README.md

 If you have a supported GPU and `style_transfer` is using the CPU, try using the argument `--device cuda:0` to force it to try to use the first CUDA GPU.
 This should print an informative error message.

+## Colab

+You can try `style_transfer` without installing it locally by using the [official Colab](https://colab.research.google.com/drive/1Tmuwmncao5E3D-5tTIVQjRy2YQ8JdpoB?usp=sharing).

 ## Basic usage

 ```sh